-Kent Valley Ice Center is more than a mere rink.
+Like Sprinker, Kent Valley Ice Center is more than a holiday rink as it's here all year round.
 If you don’t know how to ice skate, you can learn everything from basics for all ages up to advanced adult lessons.
 The rink is also home to the Kent Valley Hockey Association and you can take hockey lessons, too.
 There's also all kinds of other recreation to enjoy, including miniature golf and batting cages.
 During the holidays, there are special skate sessions!

 Location: 6015 S 240 Street, Kent

 06 of 07